jannschu/datamatrix-rs/README.md

 implementation, something similar could not be found in any open source implementation.

-It is also a completely fresh implementation overall -- with all its pros and cons.
+It is also a completely fresh implementation overall, with all its pros and cons.

 See the list of related projects below for credits.